-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
-The provisions of SFAS No. 157 are effective as of the beginning of a company's first fiscal year that begins after November 15, 2007.
-Management believes that adoption of SFAS No. 157 will not have a material effect on the consolidated financial statements.
+SFAS 157 for non-financial assets and non-financial liabilities until January 1, 2009.
+SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and expands disclosures about fair value measurements.
+The adoption of SFAS 157 for financial assets and financial liabilities has not had a material effect on the consolidated financial statements.